Pengboi/hackerNews/README.md

 Linux/OSX
 admin@ubuntu: ~$cd /Users/admin/Desktop/hackerNews
 ```
-4. Run the script with Python by calling python followed by the script name 'hackernews.py' and the argument you wish to pass.
+4. Run the script with Python by calling *'python' followed by the script name 'hackernews.py' and the argument you wish to pass.
 (Examples shows argument -h / --help which displays arguments the script accepts)
 ```bash
 Windows CMD:
 C:\Users\admin\Desktop\hackerNews>python hackernews.py -h